A Guide to the Mobile Plan and Internet Providers in France

 Major Internet & Mobile Phone Providers in France

-(Pronounciation: "oh-rahnj") Formerly France Telecom, Orange is the historic provider for phone and Internet in France, and is currently still the largest telecommunications provider in the country.
+(Pronounciation: "aw-rahnj") Formerly France Telecom, Orange is the historic provider for phone and Internet in France and is currently still the largest telecommunications operator in the country.
 The company also has the most advanced 3G/4G network coverage.
-In addition to approximately 1000 boutiques across France, Orange has an English-speaking customer service line, available at 09 69 36 39 00.
+In addition to approximately 600 boutiques across France (closed as of 2019), Orange has an English-speaking customer service line, available at +33(0)9 69 36 39 00.

 Orange also operates a low-cost offshoot, called Sosh.
 Sosh offers online-based customer service, contract-free mobile phone plans (sans engagement), as well as combined offers (mobile phone + Internet, mobile phone + Internet + television).

-(pronunciation: "ess-eff-air") SFR (Société française du radiotéléphone) was created in 1987, and counts more than 22 million mobile phone customers, and 6.4 million broadband customers (as of January 2016).
+(pronunciation: "ess-eff-air") SFR (Société française du radiotéléphone) was created in 1987, and counts more than 12 million mobile phone customers, and around 6 million broadband customers (as of January 2017).
 The company was bought by the telecommunications operator Numericable in 2014, but operates under the brand SFR.

 (Pronunciation: "Bweeg Tel-eh-com") Bouygues Telecom is a subsidiary of the French industrial group Bouygues, created in 1994.
-It is the third-largest telecommunications provider in France, after Orange and SFR, counting some 11.6 million mobile phone customers and 2.7 million Internet customers (as of September, 2015).
+It is the third-largest telecommunications provider in France, after Orange and SFR, counting some 14 million mobile phone customers and 3.4 million broadband customers (as of December 2017).
 Bouygues Telecom offers mobile phone plans (including 4G coverage), Internet, fixed phone lines, and television plans.

 Bouygues Telecom, like all the other main telecommunications providers in France, operates a low-cost brand, called B&You.
 B&You offers contract-free mobile phone plans (sans engagement), online-based customer service, and combined offers with other Bouygues plans for Internet, a fixed phone line and/or television.